 Abnormal panting is a side effect of steroid medication in dogs.

-Steroids provide short-term therapy.
 Dogs should not be on prednisone and similar types of steroids for more than three to four months.
-The long-term use of these drugs can lead to immunosuppressive disorders such as Cushing’s disease, in which pets experience hair loss, dry skin, and a pot-bellied appearance.
+The long-term use of these drugs can lead to immunosuppressive disorders such as Cushing’s disease.
+Cushing’s causes hair loss, dry skin, and a pot-bellied appearance.
 Their personalities can also be affected, and they may go from calm to aggressive or restless and hyperactive.

-Steroids are immunosuppressive, and why many pets develop bladder and respiratory infections on such medication.
+Steroids are immunosuppressive and many pets develop bladder and respiratory infections on treatment.
 In fact, up to 30% of dogs develop bladder infections when taking steroids.
 By improving their diet and introducing immune-boosting remedies, you can help them feel better while strengthening their ability to fight off infections and cancer.

 Prednisone can reduce the rate at which tumors grow and, in some cases, has reduced the size of mast cell tumors in dogs.
-It works by reducing inflammatory responses and cancer cell growth; however, it is dependent on the stage of cancer and the size of the tumor.
+It works by reducing inflammatory responses and cancer cell growth.
+But this depends on the stage of cancer and the tumor size.

 What are the Side Effects of Steroids in Dogs?